-Our decision to keep our Casual Male XL stores open until well after a DXL store opens has also had a positive impact to sales.
-By remaining open, our Casual Male XL stores have been able to market and direct our customer to the new DXL store.
-While the majority of the sales growth in fiscal 2014 came from our DXL stores, our Casual Male XL stores also contributed to our comparable sales increase.
+Our decision in fiscal 2014 to keep our Casual Male XL stores open until after a DXL store opens has also had a positive impact to sales in both fiscal 2015 and fiscal 2014.
+By remaining open, our Casual Male XL stores have been able to market the new DXL store and direct our customer to shop there.
+While the majority of the sales growth has been from our DXL stores, our Casual Male XL stores have also contributed to our comparable sales increase.